hzqst/metamod-fallguys/README.md

 //pEntity 's scale will be changed to 0.75 when it's distance to player ranges from 700 to 1000 units
 //pEntity 's scale will be changed to 0.75 when it's distance to player ranges from 1000 to +inf units

+//modelindex is calculated at runtime for each players separately.
-modelindex and scale are calculated at runtime for each players separately.
+//scale is calculated at runtime for each players separately.

 ```